JorjaFox/library/site/content/posts/transcript/2007/rtl-de-germany-2.md

 **Jorja Fox:** Grissom arrives at the crime scene, and sitting on the counter at the crime scene is an exact replica of the crime scene so it's a crime scene within a crime scene and it's odd, and it's fascinating, interesting, nobody's ever seen anything like it before, and I think that everybody decides that it's an anomaly, it's not gonna happen again, and lo and behold a few episodes pass and it's reoccurred...

-## "Jorja Fox "Sara Sidle" - Greg Sanders "Fannysmackin"]
+## "Jorja Fox "Sara Sidle" - Greg Sanders "Fannysmackin'""

 **Jorja Fox:** For Eric it's a really, uh, really great storyline for him, you know, it's all about that moment, where there's a moment in time, and you have a very very short amount of time to make a decision and what are the ramifications of that decision.
 I think everyone, you know, in life at some point in our lives have that moment, you know, it might not have necessarily, the stakes might not have been as high as they were for Greg or as life-threatening, but you know it's just a moment where you tell somebody you had an affair or you don't, or you know, you decide to walk out of a relationship or you don't and then "everything" changes from that, your entire life changes from this moment in time where someone you love gets hit by a bus, any of those things, people have been through that and uh, it's really cool to see the results of that.